SanjidHossain/FoodLens.ai/README.md

  Two popular Image Datasets were taken From Kaggle:
   - [FOOD 101:](https://www.kaggle.com/datasets/dansbecker/food-101) that consisted Images of 101 popular foods(1000 images per foods) around the world.
-  - [Indian Food Images Dataset:](https://www.kaggle.com/datasets/iamsouravbanerjee/indian-food-images-dataset) that consisted 80 popular food of India(50 Images per food). <\br>
+  - [Indian Food Images Dataset:](https://www.kaggle.com/datasets/iamsouravbanerjee/indian-food-images-dataset) that consisted 80 popular food of India(50 Images per food). <br/>

  Secondly, 58 popular food dishes(170 images per food) from Some of the popular traveling destinations of European and Asian countries were also scraped with DuckDuckGo search using their term name.